 There are many French creoles—or creoles where one of the parent languages is French—that exist all over the globe.

-Aside from the three I mentioned earlier, French creoles include Guianese, Mauritian, Réunion and Seychelles.
+There are also some other French creoles and these include Guianese, Mauritian, Réunion and Seychelles.

 Haitian Creole is perhaps the most well-known of all French-based creole languages.

-Not only is it spoken by 7 million people in Haiti, but it also boasts speakers in places like the Bahamas, the Cayman Islands, the Dominican Republic, Guadalupe and Puerto Rico.
+It is spoken by 10 million people worldwide—mostly in Haiti—but it also boasts speakers in places like the Bahamas, the Cayman Islands, the Dominican Republic, Guadalupe and Puerto Rico.

 Haitian Creole, which has its roots in French and various African languages brought over from West African slaves, was recognized alongside French as one of Haiti’s national languages in 1961—gaining the recognition it had long deserved.